kissssu/Coin-Toss/README.md

 # Simple Coin Flip Script

-This Bash script simulates a single coin flip and displays the result (Heads or Tails).
+This Bash script simulates a single coin flip and displays the result (Heads/Tails).
 This is a small, fun project.

 ## Usage